RDRAND: Applications

 It is an option to generate cryptographically secure random numbers using RDRAND and RDSEED in OpenSSL, to help secure communications.

-Scientific application of RDRAND in a Monte Carlo simulator was evaluated, focusing on performance and reproducability, compared to other random number generators.
-It led to the conclusion that using RDRAND as opposed to Mersenne Twister doesn't provide different results, but worse performance and reproducability.
+Scientific application of RDRAND in a Monte Carlo simulator was evaluated, focusing on performance and reproducibility, compared to other random number generators.
+It led to the conclusion that using RDRAND as opposed to Mersenne Twister doesn't provide different results, but worse performance and reproducibility.

 Reception

 In September 2013, in response to a New York Times article revealing the NSA's effort to weaken encryption, Theodore Ts'o publicly posted concerning the use of RDRAND for /dev/random in the Linux kernel:

 Linus Torvalds dismissed concerns about the use of RDRAND in the Linux kernel and pointed out that it is not used as the only source of entropy for /dev/random, but rather used to improve the entropy by combining the values received from RDRAND with other sources of randomness.
 However, Taylor Hornby of Defuse Security demonstrated that the Linux random number generator could become insecure if a backdoor is introduced into the RDRAND instruction that specifically targets the code using it.
 Hornby's proof-of-concept implementation works on an unmodified Linux kernel prior to version 3.13.
 The issue was mitigated in the Linux kernel in 2013.

 Developers changed the FreeBSD kernel away from using RDRAND and VIA PadLock directly with the comment "For FreeBSD 10, we are going to backtrack and remove RDRAND and Padlock backends and feed them into Yarrow instead of delivering their output directly to /dev/random.
 It will still be possible to access hardware random number generators, that is, RDRAND, Padlock etc., directly by inline assembly or by using OpenSSL from userland, if required, but we cannot trust them any more."
-FreeBSD /dev/random uses Fortuna and RDRAND started from FreeBSD 11.
+FreeBSD /dev/random uses Fortuna and RDRAND starting from FreeBSD 11.